buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 | **Treasure Category**: (Flaming Greatsword +1, other treasure) |
 | **Description** |

-Deva movanics make up the ranks of the celestial armies' \*\* infantry, though they spend most of their time patrolling the Positive Plane, the Negative Plane, and the Material Plane.
+Devas make up the ranks of the celestial armies' \*\* infantry, though they spend most of their time patrolling the Positive Plane, the Negative Plane, and the Material Plane.
 On the Positive Plane, they watch over wandering good souls.
 On the Negative Plane, they fight undead and other strange beings that hunt in the hungry void.
 Their rare times on the Material Plane are usually to bring aid to powerful mortals when a great danger threatens to plunge an entire realm into the hands of evil.

 ### Djinni